-- 4104 ton supply ship Gonzenheim (scuttled by crew when intercepted by battleship HMS Nelson);
+- 4104 ton supply ship Gonzenheim (scuttled by its crew when intercepted by the battleship HMS Nelson);

-- 9849 ton tanker Esso Hamburg (scuttled by crew when intercepted by heavy cruiser HMS London)
+- 9849-ton tanker Esso Hamburg (scuttled by its crew when intercepted by the heavy cruiser HMS London)

 There are 63 survivors from the Gorzenheim and 87 from the Esso Hamburg.
 Basically, nobody dies during these events, but the German ability to supply U-boats and surface craft in the Atlantic to extend their operations is severely damaged.
 These sinkings and seizures cut the remaining number of Kriegsmarine supply ships almost in half.

 U-101 (Kptlt.
 Ernst Mengersen), on its 8th patrol out of Lorient and on patrol in the mid-Atlantic west of Brest, at 05:03 torpedoes and sinks 5271-ton British freighter Trecarrell.
 The encounter is a little unusual because U-101 rams Trecarrell at 06:40 in the bow to hasten its sinking.
 There are four deaths and 43 survivors.
 It is not a happy day on U-101, though, because it loses a crewman, Matrosenobergefreiter Horst Jackl, overboard.